Panopticon-Project/panopticon-APT28/README.md

 As we examined the document exploitation chain, we found that DealersChoice.B [2], the attack framework that the document uses, is now also exploiting CVE-2017-11292, a Flash vulnerability that can lead to arbitrary code execution across Windows, Mac OS, Linux, and Chrome OS systems.
 The vulnerability was announced and patched on Monday, October 16 [1].
 At that time Kaspersky attributed the exploit use to the BlackOasis APT group, which is distinct from APT28.
 Thus, while this exploit is no longer a zero-day, this is only the second known campaign utilizing it reported in public.
 APT28 burned their CVE-2017-0262 EPS 0-day in a similar fashion in April after Microsoft pushed an EPS exploit mitigation, which significantly reduced the impact of this exploit.
 [3]
 The document “World War 3.docx” contacts DealersChoice.B, APT28’s attack framework that allows loading exploit code on-demand from a command and control (C&C) server.
 DealersChoice has previously been used to exploit a variety of Flash vulnerabilities, including CVE-2015-7645, CVE-2016-1019, CVE-2016-4117, and CVE-2016-7855 via embedded objects in crafted Microsoft Word documents.
+This malicious document embeds the same Flash object twice in an ActiveX control for an unknown reason, although this is likely an operational mistake.
+The Flash files work in the same manner as the last known attack using this tool: the embedded Flash decompresses a second Flash object that handles the communication with the exploit delivery server.
+The only difference is that this second Flash object is no longer stored encrypted.
+There are other signs that this campaign was devised hastily: for example, the actors did not change the decryption algorithm constants as they have in the past.
+These particular constants were already used in a late December 2016 campaign.
+Each document uses a different domain for victim exploitation, while the communication protocol with the server stayed the same as well.
+We performed testing and found exploitation to be successful on:
+Windows 7 with Flash 27.0.0.159 and Microsoft Office 2013
+Windows 10 build 1607 with Flash 27.0.0.130 and Microsoft Office 2013
+At this point, despite the potential impact across operating systems of this particular Flash vulnerability, Mac OS does not appear to be targeted by this campaign.
+Users running 64-bit versions of Microsoft Office 2016 and Windows 10 RS3 should be protected against this exploit as well.
+25f983961eef6751e53a72c96d35448f8b413edf727501d0990f763b8c5e900b sha256 Decoy/Exploit Document

+416467f8975036bb06c2b5fca4daeb900ff5f25833d3cdb46958f0f0f26bec82 sha256 APT28 Uploader Variant

+blackpartshare[.com|185.86.150.244 Domain|IP DealersChoice C&C (now taken down)

+mountainsgide[.com|185.86.150.244 Domain|IP DealersChoice C&C (now taken down)

+contentdeliverysrv[.net|142.91.104.106 Domain|IP DealersChoice C&C (now taken down)

+space-delivery[.com|86.106.131.141 Domain|IP APT28 uploader C&C

 ## Links